SHADOW-HUNTER100/Humaniod-Agentic-Textbook-1/Textbook/docs/docs/modules/module-1-ros2-nervous-system.md

 - Connect AI agents to robotic systems using rclpy
 - Understand the architecture of ROS 2-based robotic systems

-For detailed specification, see the [full specification](../specs/3-ros2-nervous-system/spec.md).
+For detailed implementation, see the corresponding chapters in this module.